Post

 }

-if (failedToNotify > 0) metricService.measureCount("birthday.nofitication.failed.count", failedToNotify)
+if (failedToNotify > 0) metricService.measureCount("birthday.notification.failed.count", failedToNotify)

 }